Israel Eliashiv: Biography

-Born during the Mandate era, Eliashiv attended the School of Law and Economics at Tel Aviv University before studying law at the Hebrew University of Jerusalem.
+Eliashiv was born in Romania in 1931 and immigrated with his family to Mandatory Palestine in 1935.
+He attended the Tel Aviv School of Law and Economics (which later became part of Tel Aviv University) before studying law at the Hebrew University of Jerusalem.
 He later received a PhD from the Sapienza University of Rome.

 He held different diplomatic positions in Rome Italy, Canberra Australia, Singapore, Geneva Switzerland, and New York USA.
 He was one of the two first Israeli diplomats who established Israel's first embassy in Singapore in 1968.
 He later returned to Singapore in 1987 as an Ambassador of Israel, holding the post until 1990.

 He has been involved extensively in multilateral activities throughout his diplomatic career, including his position as Director of International Economic Organizations Division in the Ministry of Foreign Affairs.
 He represented Israel in numerous economic, environmental and development activities in the United Nations and its Organizations as well as in various international conferences.
 He participated as member of the Israeli delegations to the General Assembly, representing Israel in the Second Committee (Economic and Financial) and the Fifth Committee (Administrative and Budgetary).

 Between 1977 and 1982 he served as Minister-Counsellor, Deputy Permanent Representative to the United Nations in Geneva and Permanent Representative to GATT and UNCTAD.
 During that period he was engaged in trade negotiations with many countries within the framework of "Tokyo Round" of multilateral trade negotiations, represented Israel as Observer in the sessions of ECE (Economic Commission of Europe), ESOSOC, the Commission on Sustainable Development, and many international conferences such as; International Code of Conduct on Transfer of Technology, Negotiating Conference on a Common Fund under the Integrated Programme for Commodities, The Diplomatic Conference on the revision of the Paris Convention for Protection of Industrial Property.